ASA24™-Kids-2014 and ASA24™-Kids-2012

 Researchers should report any difficulties experienced by a respondent using assistive technology (such as a screen reader, Braille reader, etc.) in an email addressed to ASA24HelpDesk@westat.com.
 Please describe the nature of the accessibility problem and include the study name and researcher contact information.

-Studies using ASA24-Kids-2012 will be configured and managed using the Researcher Web site as with any ASA24 study.
-If you are interested in using ASA24-Kids-2012 in your study, clinic, or class, please visit the Researcher Web site to access the researcher instructions and register to use ASA24 free of charge.
-When you receive the acknowledgement email noting your study request, you will be prompted to email the ASA24 Support Team if you wish to use ASA24-Kids-2012.
+Studies using ASA24-Kids-2014 will be configured and managed using the Researcher Web site as with any ASA24 study.
+If you are interested in using ASA24-Kids-2014 in your study, clinic, or class, please visit the Researcher Web site to access the researcher instructions and register to use ASA24 free of charge.

-If your study includes both adults and children and you wish to use multiple versions of the ASA24 Respondent Web sites (e.g., ASA24-2011 and ASA24-Kids-2012), please register a study for each version.
+If your study includes both adults and children and you wish to use multiple versions of the ASA24 Respondent Web sites (e.g., ASA24-2014 and ASA24-Kids-2014), please register a study for each version.